2024–25 Kansas State Wildcats women's basketball team

 The 2024–25 Kansas State Wildcats women's basketball team represent Kansas State University in the 2024–25 NCAA Division I women's basketball season.
-The Wildcats are led by 11th-year head coach Jeff Mittie.
-They play their home games at Bramlage Coliseum in Manhattan, Kansas, as members of the Big 12 Conference.
+The Wildcats were led by 11th-year head coach Jeff Mittie.
+They played their home games at Bramlage Coliseum in Manhattan, Kansas, as members of the Big 12 Conference.

 Previous season

 K-State finished the season 26–8, 13–5 in Big 12 and finished third in the conference.
-The Wildcats began the season with a school-record 20-1 start, seeing them match their best ranking in school history reaching #2 in both the AP and Coaches Poll on January 29, 2024.
+The Wildcats began the season with a school-record 20–1 start, seeing them match their best ranking in school history reaching #2 in both the AP and Coaches Poll on January 29, 2024.
 However, they stumbled a bit down the stretch and lost back-to-back games to Oklahoma and Texas on the road.
 They would rebound with a 1-point home win over Oklahoma State before suffering another road loss to Iowa State in double overtime despite Ayoka Lee returning from injury.
 They had back-to-back home wins over UCF and West Virginia before suffering two more frustrating losses to Kansas on the road and Iowa State at home on Senior Night.
 They blew out Texas Tech on the road to close out the regular season with a record of 13–5 in Big 12 play and an overall record of 24–6.

 As the third seed in the Big 12 tournament, they defeated sixth-seeded West Virginia 65–62 in the quarterfinals, before falling 71–64 to second-seeded Texas in the semifinals.

 The Wildcats earned an at-large bid to the NCAA Tournament, where they earned a four seed and hosted the first two rounds of the tournament at Bramlage Coliseum for the first time since 2016.
 In the first round, K-State defeated 13-seed Portland 78–65 before ending their season with a second-round defeat to fifth-seeded Colorado by a 63–50 margin.